 The service transition deals with the changes in assets and configuration, including hardware and software required for the new system.
 It ensures a smooth transition for users and all personnel who will be affected by the changes.

 Stage 4: Service Operation

 After the transition stage, the service operation then delivers the services.
 The operation team is responsible for the complete operation, which supports the stable delivery of the services.
 During the operation, a service desk is tasked with supporting incident management and receiving feedback.
-The service also manages any disruptions to service and restore it after an incident.
+The service also manages any disruptions to service and restores it after an incident.
 They also determine the cause of the problem and any recurring issues.
-The service operation team handles daily end-user requests and manage service access.
+The service operation team handles daily end-user requests and manages service access.

 Stage 5: Continual Service Improvement

-This stage is involved with all the phases of the lifecycle.
+This stage is involved all the phases of the lifecycle.
 It is continuously in contact with all the services to measure the effectiveness of the program or identify areas of improvement when the opportunity arises.